Have you set your business goals for this year? Or are you more of a “fly-by-the-seat-of-your-pantser”?

 But what does that mean?
 Making more money could mean hitting six figures.
 Or it could mean making an extra $100 a month.
 To take it to the extreme, if you made $1 more than you did last year, then that would be “more money.”

-If you set a goal to earn six figures in 2021, then you need to generate $25,000 per quarter or $8,333 per month.
-That’s specific and trackable.
+If you set a goal to earn six figures in 2022, then you need to generate $25,000 per quarter or $8,333 per month.
+That’s a specific goal.
+It’s also trackable.
 You’ll know, without question, if you achieved it or not.

 Mistake #4: Setting goals that are unrealistic

-I’m all for having big dreams, but setting goals that are unrealistic can be demoralizing.
+I’m all for having big dreams, but setting unrealistic goals can be demoralizing.

 Here’s an example.
 My first year in this business, I set a goal to reach 100,000 pageviews.
-That was totally unrealistic!
+That was not an achievable goal.
+In fact, it was totally unrealistic!

 I was looking at other online businesses that had achieved that level, so I thought I could, too.
 But they were established businesses and were in B-to-C niches.